OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 1: Create `01_bronze.bronze_sales` Table**

+  - Tips

     - _Business logic:_ Ingest raw sales transactions as a stream, enforce schema by casting columns to correct types, and add metadata (`ingest_timestamp`, `source_file_path`) for auditability.
 Fail the pipeline if any record is missing a `transaction_id`, ensuring only valid sales events are processed downstream.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 1".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 1".

   - [ ] Read as a stream from the `sales` directory - use the `RAW_SALES_PATH` variable.
   - [ ] Add `comment`: "Raw sales data".